The latest KC Foodie event occured at Blue Grotto, a nice pizza place

 After appetizers came the meal.
 (As one would expect.)
 We ordered the following pizzas: Margherita, Salsicca, Spicy Shrimp and Andouille Sausage, and the days special.
 Of these there is nothing particular to say about any one of them.
 In general though, they were all very good and larger than expected.
 My only complaint is that the crust got a little soggy in the middle and couldn't hold its shape.

 We didn't order dessert and called dinner done after the pizzas.
 The server couldn't split our bill so we spent the next 25 minutes trying to figure out who owed what.
 Apparently math is hard after a drink or two.
+The server herself did a fairly good job.
+She had to deal with a chaotic group of ten people and only forgot one thing.
+She didn't anticipate our needs, but was prompt when we voiced one.

 Overall, Blue grotto is a good place to go.
 Between an appetizer and a pizza, you could probably feed 3 people and stay under $40 for the table, even with a drink or two.
 A great place to take a date and definitely worth a visit.
 The appetizers are where the restaurant sets itself apart, so a light meal and drinks is a great way to experience this modern Brookside pizzeria.